Borrowed Bites

 Frosting Instructions

-• Whip cream cheese and butter together.
+• Whip cream cheese and butter together on medium speed.
 Beat in powdered sugar and vanilla.
 Add milk or cream a tablespoon at a time until fluffy but still holding its shape.

 Notes